jina-ai/GSoC/README.md

 Almost anyone in the world over 18 years of age who loves coding and wants to explore the incredible world of open source can join us as a GSoC 2023 contributor.

+🙋 Join us for a [GSoC x Jina AI webinar](https://www.meetup.com/jina-community-meetup/events/292210036/) on Thursday March 23rd, Our mentors will provide an in-depth overview of their projects and answer any questions you have about the project requirements, and expectations.
+So please don't hesitate to ask any questions or seek clarification on any aspect of the project.

 This page contains a list of potential project ideas that we want to develop during GSoC 2023.
 If you would like to apply as a GSoC contributor, please follow these steps to get started: